AdobeDocs/analytics.en/help/implement/vars/plugins/getnewrepeat.md

 ## Use the plug-in

-When calling the getNewRepeat plug-in (via JavaScript), be sure to pass in the following arguments:
+The `getNewRepeat` method uses the following arguments:

-* **d** (integer, optional): The minimum number of days required between visits that will identify visitors to the site as "New" visitors (even if they are return visitors).
-If the d parameter is not set, then it will default to the value of 30 (i.e. 30 days).
+* **d** (integer, optional): The minimum number of days required between visits that resets visitors back to "New".
+If this argument is not set, it defaults to 30 days.

-## Returns

-The getNewRepeat plug-in will return the value of "New" if the cookie set by the plug-in ("s_nr") doesn't exist (or has expired) OR if the visitor continues to send image requests during the visit where the return value was initially set equal to "New".

-In other words, the return value will be equal to "New" in every hit of a visit where the visitor was identified as a "New" visitor.

-The plug-in will return the value of "Repeat" if the cookie set by the plug-in ("s_nr") exists and the amount of time since the current hit and the time set in the cookie is greater than 30 minutes.
-The plug-in will also return "Repeat" if the visitor continues to send image requests during the visit where the return value was initially set equal to "Repeat".
+This method returns the value of `"New"` if the cookie set by the plug-in doesn't exist or has expired.
+It returns the value of `"Repeat"` if the cookie set by the plug-in exists and the amount of time since the current hit and the time set in the cookie is greater than 30 minutes.
+This method returns the same value for an entire visit.

-In other words, the return value will be equal to "Repeat" in every hit of a visit where the visitor was identified as a "Repeat" visitor.

-## Cookies

-The getNewRepeat plug-in creates a first-party cookie called "s_nr[LENGTH]" where [LENGTH] is equal to the d argument, or the number of days of inactivity before a visitor is considered "New" to the site (e.g. "s_nr30", "s_nr365", etc.).
-The cookie will be equal to a unix timestamp representing the current time as well as the current status of the visitor (either "new" or "repeat").
-The cookie will expire after the number of days of inactivity before a visitor is considered "New" has passed
+This plug-in uses a cookie named `"s_nr[LENGTH]"` where `[LENGTH]` is equal to the `d` argument.
+The cookie contains a Unix timestamp representing the current time and the current status of the visitor (`"New"` or `"Repeat"`).

 ## Example Calls

 ### Example #1

 The following code will set s.eVar1 equal to the value of "New" for new visitors and will continue to set s.eVar1 equal to the value of "New" (with each new call) throughout the remainder of the visitor's visit to the site.

 ```js
 s.eVar1=s.getNewRepeat();
 ```

 ### Example #2

 If the visitor comes back to the site anytime from 31 minutes to 30 days since the last time s.getNewRepeat() was called, the following code will set s.eVar1 equal to the value of "Repeat" and will continue to set s.eVar1 equal to the value of "Repeat" (with each new call) throughout the remainder of the visitor's visit to the site.

 ```js
 s.eVar1=s.getNewRepeat();
 ```

 ### Example #3

 If the visitor hasn't been to the site for at least 30 days since the last time s.getNewRepeat() was called, the following code will set s.eVar1 equal to the value of "New" and will continue to set s.eVar1 equal to the value of "New" (with each new call) throughout the remainder of the visitor's visit to the site.

 ```js
 s.eVar1=s.getNewRepeat();
 ```

 ### Example #4

 If the visitor comes back to the site anytime 31 minutes to 365 days (i.e. 1 year) since the last time s.getNewRepeat() was called, the following code will set s.eVar1 equal to the value of "Repeat" and will continue to set s.eVar1 equal to the value of "Repeat" (with each new call) throughout the remainder of the visitor's visit to the site.

 ```js
 s.eVar1=s.getNewRepeat(365);
 ```

 ### Example #5

 If the visitor hasn't been to the site for at least 365 days (i.e. 1 year) since the last time s.getNewRepeat() was called, the following code will set s.eVar1 equal to the value of "New" and will continue to set s.eVar1 equal to the value of "New" (with each new call) throughout the remainder of the visitor's visit to the site.

 ```js